SuperSport (South African broadcaster): Lusophone Africa

+SuperSport Events (199)

+SuperSport Events is SuperSport's main hub for several exclusive sporting events.
+It also acts as an overflow channel when other SuperSport channels are occupied with live sporting action.
+The channel is available on DStv Sports in South Africa and DStv Compact in the Rest Of Africa (incl.
+Nigeria).

 SuperSport Blitz (200)

 SuperSport Blitz (Blitz Africa outside South Africa), formerly known as SuperSport Update, was launched on 1 October 2006 featuring news, features, announcements, highlights, previews & sporting events all around the world.
 For some hours it relays Sky Sports News live from the UK.

+The channel is available on DStv Easyview in South Africa, DStv Access and GOtv Lite in the Rest of Africa, & DStv Padi and GOtv Smallie in Nigeria.

 SuperSport Grandstand (201)

-SuperSport's channel which features the day's live content including events from tennis, rugby, cricket and live WWE pay-per-views.
+SuperSport Grandstand is SuperSport's go-to premium destination, featuring the day's best live sport available.
+These include any sporting events from rugby, golf, tennis, motorsport, cricket, and football.

 This channel is only available to DStv Premium subscribers.

 SuperSport PSL (202)

 SuperSport PSL focuses mainly on domestic soccer matches in South Africa and other African countries through live broadcasts, magazine shows and highlights.
 They now show Premier Soccer League (PSL) matches every Tuesday, Wednesday, Friday, Saturday and Sunday as part of their "Super Diski" shows.
 The channel also shows many PSL themed news and talk shows under the "PSL TV" brand.
 These shows air at least one new show nightly.
-They include Extra Time, Back Pages, Mzansi Legends, National First Division Show, PSL News, Thursday Night Live With Robert Marawa, Love PSL and various club magazine shows.
+They include Extra Time, Back Pages, Mzansi Legends, National First Division Show, PSL News, Love PSL and various club magazine shows.
 All local matches have Zulu and Sesotho commentary.

-As this channel is locally oriented (South Africa), it is included on the Compact bouquet for South African & Southern African viewers.
+As this channel is locally oriented (South Africa), it is included on the DStv Select package in South Africa, and on the DStv Family bouquet for Southern African viewers.

-SuperSport Football Plus (202)

-SuperSport Football Plus is a 24-hour dedicated football/soccer channel, specifically made for as the new home of UEFA Champions League for ROA Viewers alongside featured soccer documentaries, shows, news & matches.
-It also acts as a soccer overflow channel broadcasting other live fixtures when other SuperSport channels are occupied with live events.

-This channel is available for Nigeria (Ch.
-202) & The Rest of African (ROA》Ch.
-222/622) audiences on the DStv Compact Plus package as well as CANAL+ English Plus (Ch.
-116) for Canal+ viewers.

 SuperSport Premier League (203)

-SuperSport Premier League is a 24-hour football/soccer channel.
-SuperSport has the exclusive rights of telecasting the Premier League as well as the UEFA Champions League (For South African Viewers), and other major football tournaments.
-It is available on the DStv Compact, GOtv Supa Plus (Nigeria & ROA) & CANAL+ English Plus packages.
+SuperSport Premier League is a 24-hour football/soccer channel, mainly dedicated to the Premier League as well as other English cup competitions such as the FA Cup and the EFL Cup.
+It also broadcasts key matches in European and international football including the UEFA Champions League, UEFA Europa League, UEFA Nations League, FIFA internationals among others.
+This channel is available on DStv Sports (South Africa), DStv Compact and GOtv Supa Plus (Nigeria & ROA), & CANAL+ English Plus packages.